chromeos/chromeos.dev/site/en/posts/chromeos-122-release-notes.md

 date: 2024-03-05
 ---

-Released on March 5, 2024, ChromeOS 122 introduced improved screencasting recording, new enterprise controls—and a few generative AI features.
+Released on March 5, 2024, ChromeOS 122 introduced improved screencast recording, new enterprise controls, and a few generative AI features.

 ## Edit your transcribed Screencast recordings